 - In the short run, GTS activities may impact the performance of the ETF, the underlying index securities, derivative instruments and/or the price at which you will be able to transact in your ETF shares in the secondary market.
 GTS’s trading activities will, at times, be contrary to the trading activities of the ETF or ETF shareholders and GTS’s interests will, at times, be inconsistent with those of the ETF and ETF shareholders.
 It is also possible that the Firm’s activities could result in trading gains for GTS while the value of the ETF shares declines.

-GTS receives orders from clients in ETFs where both parties agree to transact at a price based upon a particular benchmark on a “best efforts” basis.
-These benchmarks could be based upon the closing price on a national securities exchange, VWAP or TWAP of such securities over a specified period, or target the Net Asset Value (“NAV”) of the ETF; although, for the avoidance of doubt, you understand that an exact NAV price is not achievable and it cannot be guaranteed.
+GTS receives orders from clients in ETFs requesting to transact at a price based upon a specific benchmark on a “best efforts” basis.
+These benchmarks could be based, among other objectives, upon the closing price on a national securities exchange, VWAP or TWAP of such securities over a specified period, or target the Net Asset Value (“NAV”) of the ETF; although, for the avoidance of doubt, it should be understood that an exact NAV price is not achievable and it cannot be guaranteed.
 GTS will generally attempt to offset the risk of such agreements by transacting in the benchmark securities, their underlying components, or in derivative instruments, although the Firm may not try to hedge fully its exposure.
 This means that GTS may be at risk on all or part of the subject order.
-Nonetheless, any resulting profit or loss from the hedge or principal 10 position/execution will accrue to GTS Although GTS’s hedging activities may influence the benchmark price, the Firm will employ reasonable means to minimize market impact, market conditions permitting.
+Nonetheless, any resulting profit or loss from the hedge or principal position/execution will accrue to GTS Although GTS’s hedging activities may influence the benchmark price, the Firm will employ reasonable means to minimize market impact, market conditions permitting.
 Other principal or client activity executed by GTS in the same securities or related instruments may impact the benchmark and your execution price.
 GTS or any person who controls such persons within the meaning of Section 15 of the Securities Act of 1933, as amended, shall not be liable for any damages arising from any differences in performance between the underlying securities of an ETF and the ETF’s benchmark index.